aziele/phirbo/README.md

 ## Input data
 You need to provide ranked lists - separately in two directories - for phage and baterial genomes.
 Every genome should have its own ranked list in a text file.
-The text format lists baterial species separated by a new line (if two or more species are the same in rank they should be comma-separated in one line) (see [file format](example/virus/NC_000866.txt)).
+The text format lists baterial species separated by a new line (if two or more species are the same in rank they should be comma-separated in one line) (see the example file format: [example/virus/NC_000866.txt](example/virus/NC_000866.txt)).

 ## Quick usage